readysettech/readyset/docs/src/server.md

    When the dataflow graph changes, a new recipe is applied to the system.
 We defer the discussion of how query planning and assignment of nodes to domains works to other sections of the docs.
 Migrations occur in two
-   steps: Migration planning begins by generating a <code>MigrationPlan</code>, doing so verifys that we can generate a dataflow graph for the new recipe, and a set of operations to perform to convert our existing data flow graph to the new graph.
+   steps: Migration planning begins by generating a <code>MigrationPlan</code>, doing so verifies that we can generate a dataflow graph for the new recipe, and a set of operations to perform to convert our existing data flow graph to the new graph.
 If all goes well, we apply the <code>MigrationPlan</code> to the dataflow graph.